syafiqhadzir/hunspell-ms/README.md

 # hunspell-ms

-Affix file for BM Dictionary.
+## Affix File For BM Dictionary
+### Built From Scratch for MySpell.
+Released under GPL.